makkes/cerebro/content/en/docs/infosec/tools.md

 description: "A collection of tools I've found useful"
 ---

+## Learning

+- [Damn Vulnerable Web App, DVWA](https://github.com/digininja/DVWA): The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficulty, with a simple straightforward interface.

 ## Scanners

 - [Trivy - Find vulnerabilities, misconfigurations, secrets, SBOM in containers, Kubernetes, code repositories, clouds and more](https://trivy.dev/)